-MassCore Framework Massachusetts High School Program of Studies SUBJECT UNITS NOTES English Language Arts 4 Units Mathematics 4 Units Including completion of Algebra II or the Integrated Mathematics equivalent.
+MassCore Framework Massachusetts High School Program of Studies SUBJECT UNITS NOTES English Language Arts 4 Units Mathematics4 UnitsIncluding completion of Algebra II or the Integrated Mathematics equivalent.
 A mathematics course during senior year is recommended for all students.
-Students may substitute one unit of Computer Science that includes rigorous mathematical concepts and aligns with the Digital Literacy and Computer Science standards for a mathematics course.
-Science 3 Units of lab-based science Coursework in technology/engineering courses may also count for MassCore science credit.
+Students may substitute one unit of Computer Science that includes rigorous mathematical concepts Science 3 Units of lab-based science Coursework in technology/engineering courses may also count for MassCore science credit.
 Students may substitute one unit of Computer Science that includes rigorous scientific concepts and aligns with the Digital Literacy and Computer Science standards for a laboratory science course.
 History and Social Science 3 Units Including U.S. History and World History.
 Foreign Language 2 Units Of the same language.
 Physical Education As required by law "Physical education shall be taught as a required subject in all grades for all students" (M.G.L. c.71 §3).
 Arts 1 Unit Note - Students enrolled in a state-approved Career and Technical Education program of studies have the option of opting out of Art and still fulfill MassCore.
 Additional Core Courses 5 Units Other additional coursework (including Career and Technical Education) or any of the above.
 Note: Most students majoring in CTE will take more than 5 units in a CTE program of study.

-^{}A unit represents a full academic year of study or its equivalent in a subject that covers all the standards contained in a specific Curriculum Framework.
+A unit represents a full academic year of study or its equivalent in a subject that covers all the standards contained in a specific Curriculum Framework.